Creating Credentials Configurations

 Response

-The credential verification service returns a 201 - created
+The credential verification service returns a 201 - created response with the ID of the newly

 created credential configuration.
 This confirms successful setup, and the system is now ready to